Do you know a woman who is being abused? A legal rights handbook

 Surety: this is a person who helps your partner get bail, by agreeing to supervise them while they are on bail.
 A surety tries to make sure your partner does not commit any more crimes and that they go to court when they are supposed to.
 A surety is usually a close friend or relative.

 Unjust enrichment: a claim in family law where one partner tries to show that it would be unfair to allow the other partner to leave the relationship without sharing their property.
-It is usually used by common-law couples who do not have an automatic right to share in the value of the property accumulated during the relationship.
+It is usually used by common-law partners who do not have an automatic right to share in the value of the property accumulated during the relationship.
 This can be very hard to prove.

 Victim impact statement: a statement given in criminal court where you tell the court about how you feel about the crime and how it has affected you.